Concord University

-Concord University (Concord) is a public university in Athens, West Virginia.
-It was founded on February 28, 1872, when the West Virginia Legislature passed "an Act to locate a Branch State Normal School, in the town of Concord Church, in the County of Mercer".
-This normal school was founded by veterans of both the Union and the Confederacy, Concord is named for the ideal of "harmony and sweet fellowship".
+Concord University is a public university in Athens, West Virginia.

+The institution traces back to February 28, 1872, when the West Virginia Legislature passed "an Act to locate a Branch State Normal School, in the town of Concord Church, in the County of Mercer."
+The normal school was founded by veterans of both the Union and the Confederacy.
+It was aptly named "Concord" to embody the ideals of harmony and fellowship in the post-Civil War era.

-It is known for its picturesque campus which has been dubbed "The Campus Beautiful" and its scenic location on a knoll overlooking the mountains in the area.
-The university also operates a center and conducts classes in Beckley, West Virginia.
+Concord University is renowned for its picturesque campus, often dubbed "The Campus Beautiful."
+It offers a distinctive learning environment on a scenic knoll overlooking the Appalachian mountains.

+In addition to its main campus in Athens, Concord University also operates a teaching center and conducts classes in Beckley, West Virginia, extending its educational reach within the region.